carrot03/carrot03/apps/spiritlink/README.md

 - Arduino

 ## How to run the app
+(note that the api key has been deactivated)
 1. Activate the venv using `_env_\Scripts\activate`
 2. Libraries should already be installed but in case of conflicts or anything use this command to install all libraries `pip install streamlit openai pygame pyserial python-dotenv`
 3. Run app with a dark theme: `streamlit run app.py --theme.base dark`